Frequently Asked Questions

 This is an important and valid concern we hear from many who have tried or have considered trying an electric bike.
 Therefore, when first designing our bicycles, one of our primary goals was to make our bikes as “stealthy” as possible.
 EVELO bikes don’t look much different from a typical bike.
 To achieve this design, we hid most of the wiring inside the frame, integrated the battery into the rear rack while keeping it completely functional and installed the motor into the bottom bracket.
 As a result, the only attention your new bicycle should get is compliments on how great it looks.
 In our experience, most people do not recognize that these are electric bicycles unless you tell them.

 While the electrical components do add to the weight of the bicycle, we use some of the lightest components available on the market.
-The end result is that — depending on the model — our bikes start at around 55 lbs with the battery installed.
+The end result is that — depending on the model — our bikes start at around 55 lbs without the battery.
 While this is a bit more than regular bicycles, it is much lighter than inexpensive electric bikes that use steel frames and Sealed Lead Acid batteries.

 The cost is a matter of perspective.
 Comparing high-end electric bicycles to the type of e-bikes sold in department store is really comparing apples to oranges.
 Department store bikes are meant to be toys, whereas EVELO electric bicycles are meant to be car replacements for short distance commuting and recreation.